 We set up the tent quickly, removed our sopping wet socks and boots, and curled up in our sleeping bags.
 I don’t think our core temperatures returned to normal until the next day, but I was just happy that we made it thru a potentially dire situation.

-Day 6: Aneroid Lake to Wallowa Lake Trailhead (6.3 miles; 2 hours 27 minutes)
+Day 6: Aneroid Lake to Wallowa Lake Trailhead (6.3 miles; 2 hours 27 minutes, breaks not included)